Honors, Awards & Fellowships

 William H. Riker University Award for Excellence in Graduate Teaching

 The Riker Award for Excellence in Graduate Teaching recognizes a faculty member who has excelled in graduate instruction, particularly in the University's doctoral programs.
-Presented at the Doctoral Commencement Ceremony each May, this award also carries a monetary award.
+The award is presented at the Doctoral Commencement Ceremony each May.

 - Past recipients